Hare Krishna Store

 PURPORT

 A person is too much attached to certain kind of work or to the result because he has too much attachment for materialism or hearth and home, wife and children.
-Such a person has no desire for higher elevation in life.
+Such a person has no desire for higher elevation of life.
 He is simply concerned with making this world as materially comfortable as possible.
 He is generally very greedy, and he thinks that anything attained by him is permanent and never to be lost.
 Such a person is envious of others and prepared to do anything wrong for sense gratification.
 Therefore such a person is unclean, and he does not care whether his earning is pure or impure.
 He is very happy if his work is successful and very much distressed when his work is not successful.
 Such is a man in the mode of passion.

 GET YOUR OWN PERSONAL COPY OF THE BOOK